-Romania is a medium-sized country with a diversity of attractions and landscapes, but with deficient road infrastructure.
-You can almost never move as fast as Google Maps suggest and you shouldn’t plan a daily packed itinerary based on its estimations.
+Romania is a medium-sized country with a diversity of attractions and landscapes but with a deficient road infrastructure.
+You can almost never move as fast as Google Maps suggests, and you shouldn’t plan a daily packed itinerary based on its estimations.

 Don’t plan for drives longer than 150 km per day as this distance can take even three hours to cover in some cases.